brettv30/Call-of-Duty-Game-Predictions/README.md

 # What have I learned?
+As noted above, I found that even though the Random Forest model had the highest AUC value on training data it did not transfer over to complete success on test data.
+Taking my time and really sifting through each possible model for the Logistic Regression model seemed to pay off more in this instance.
+I found this aspect of the project very interesting because it shows exactly how strong Logistic Regression can be when handled with care.

 This was the first project that I have completed in Python and it has really boosted my overall confidence with the language.
 It felt like a different way of thinking than when I have used R in the past, and its a language I want to continue using to polish my skills!
 I am now especially comfortable using `numpy`, `pandas`, `matplotlib`, and `sklearn`.